appwrite/docker-smtp/README.md

 docker run appwrite/smtp
 ```

-### Versioning

-This image versioning is following Appwrite server versioning.
-This means that if you use Appwrite server version 1.1.* , you also use version 1.1.* of Appwrite SMTP docker image.

 ### Environment Variables

 This container supports all environment variables supplied by the original namshi SMTP Docker image.